Binacy/discord-http-interaction-bot/README.md

 A great example is Dyno bot on discord which is using gateway and http interactions both simontaneously to save hosting resources and money.
 You can do the same, just with some knowledge of python, discord http interactions and some creativity.

-Of course, no one template will serve all projects since your needs may be different.
+Of course, no one will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed to expanding this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>